|Model||[•] AON M2+ (CE)||[•] AON M2+ (R-NZ)||[•] AON M2+||[ ] AON-M2 2020||[ ] AON-M2|

-The wait time for build chamber components to increase to a stable temperature is one to four hours.
+The wait time for build chamber components to increase to a stable temperature is thirty minutes to four hours.
 Refer to Preheat Build Chamber Components for the recommended list of time necessary for material that is to be printed.
 It is necessary to wait for the full recommended time to get the build chamber components to a stable temperature.
 Do not use the target temperatures, found on the GUI/web browser, to measure the temperatures in the build chamber during this procedure.

 Machine components are hot at this point.
 Persons are recommended to wear the correct personal protective equipment to prevent injuries.

 Filament must be retracted from the hot end assembly(ies) before a mesh is probed.
 Failure to retract the filament can cause damage to the hot end(s) and/or the probe assembly(ies), and can give incorrect Z-probe calibration results.
 If filament is not retracted, the GUI can notify the user with an error message.

 Use the GUI/web browser to retract the filament as follows:

 The selected toolhead target temperature must be ±10°C (±50°F) from the bed target temperature when a mesh is probed.
 The software will not let the machine probe the mesh if the toolhead temperature is set incorrectly.